Adria-F/Tesseract-Engine/README.md

 * We are using a frame buffer to draw all the scene on a gl texture, which we then draw into an ImGui window.
 This texture, accepts windows resizing without deforming.

-* We dessigned our own File System using PHYSFS.
+* We designed our own File System using PHYSFS.

-* We dessigned a JSON_manager to easily work with JSON files using rapidjson library.
+* We designed a JSON_manager to easily work with JSON files using rapidjson library.

 * We have a panel Assets that show everything in Assets folder (except .meta files) were you can move or remove any asset and add/remove folders.